 The Noosa Economy is strong and growing.
-It reflects many national trends such as an ageing population and growth in the health care and social services,professional, scientific and technical services.
-However the Noosa economy is reliant on tourism and population driven industry sectors and could benefit from a more diversified economic base that is geared more towards knowledge-based industry sectors.
+It reflects many national trends such as an ageing population and growth in the health care and social services, professional, scientific and technical services.
+The local economy is reliant on tourism and population driven industry sectors and will benefit from a more diversified economic base that is geared more towards knowledge-based industry sectors.

 Local Economic Plan Priority Industry Sectors - Report